EricPug/ericpugsdungeontimetracker/README.md

 When a day passes, make a new tracker.

-At the end of a session, copy out all the logs.
+At the end of a session, copy out all the Referee's Notes.

 ## Features
 - **Turn Tracker**: 1 Sheet = 144 checkboxes = 24 hours of dungeon time.
 Mark turns as they pass.